Copper3D-brids/codespacex/src/docs/ehr/fhir/hapi_fhir/tutorials/07-imagingstudy-resource.md

 ### Scenario

-Volunteers Bob and Db recently had breast and heart MRIs taken at the Akron Hospital.The researcher at BioResearch Institute A stored the collected MRI data in SPARC SDS datasets.
-As shown in the figure below, the researcher stored Bob and Db's breast MRIs under the `primary` folder in the breast dataset, respectively.
+Volunteers Aniyah and Linman recently had breast and heart MRIs taken at the Akron Hospital.The researcher at BioResearch Institute A stored the collected MRI data in SPARC SDS datasets.
+As shown in the figure below, the researcher stored Aniyah and Linman's breast MRIs under the `primary` folder in the breast dataset, respectively.

 ![sparc imagingstudy relationship](/fhir/01-fhir-resources/04-sparc-imagingstudy-relationship.png)

 This figure shows the correspondence between the SPARC SDS dataset and the FHIR ImagingStudy Resource.
 From the figure we can see that each `subject/study` under the `primary` folder corresponds to an `ImagingStudy object`.
 The `sample` folder under each subject folder corresponds to the elements of the `Series array` of the ImagingStudy object.
 More over, the `dicom files` under each sample folder are stored one by one in the `ImagingStudy.Series.Instance` array.

-After we understand the relationship between `SPARC SDS dataset` and `FHIR ImagingStudy Resource`, now we can build the FHIR ImagingStudy resources for Bob and Db.
+After we understand the relationship between `SPARC SDS dataset` and `FHIR ImagingStudy Resource`, now we can build the FHIR ImagingStudy resources for Aniyah and Linman.
 Below image shows how we create the SPARC SDS dataset and FHIR resources.
-From image we can understand, the Bob and Db's breast and heart MRIs are stored in `sparc-breast-dataset` and `sparc-heart-dataset`.
+From image we can understand, the Aniyah and Linman's breast and heart MRIs are stored in `sparc-breast-dataset` and `sparc-heart-dataset`.
 Then we can based on the diagram to convert the data to FHIR ImagingStudy resources.

 ![sparc imagingstudy dev](/fhir/01-fhir-resources/05-sparc-imagingstudy-dev.png)